gigalayer/bestpractices/README.md

 # Please see the [Gigalayer Best Practices Wiki](https://github.com/gigalayer/bestpractices/wiki)
 ---
-(there's nothing in this repo, it's just to host a GitHub wiki for Andela Best Practices)
+(there's nothing in this repo, it's just to host a GitHub wiki for Gigalayer Best Practices)